jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 erratic, which could be the cause for these latency spikes.
 This erratic rescaling I believe is caused by the statistical model applied during the experiment being poorly tuned, placing a heavy emphasis only on seasonal data, causing previous natural fluctuations in replica counts to be exaggerated.
+This fluctation due to tuning should be investigated closely if the PHPA was to be used in a production environment.

 ![Replica comparison\label{phpa_rep_compare}][phpa_long_replicas]